Easy Game Day Recipes Everyone Will Love

 Game day is coming, and you know what that means, it's time to feed a crowd!
 Whether you're hosting the big Super Bowl party or just having a few friends over, the snacks are honestly more important than the game itself (okay, maybe equally important).
 Let me share my favorite no-stress approach to Super Bowl snacks that'll have everyone asking for your recipes.

 Here's my big sister advice: don't overthink it.
-A gorgeous charcuterie board is easier than you think, and it's always the first thing to disappear.
+A gorgeous charcuterie board is easier than you think, and it's always the first thing to disappear and even the pickiest eater can find something they like.

 The Secret Formula: